Search

 Kailash Yatra Fixed Departure Date 2026 Click Here

-Manaslu Circuit Trek Permit, Cost, and Documents
+Manaslu Circuit Trek Permit and Cost

 You can’t just show up with your branded backpack and smile; the Himalayas need an entrance card.
 For the Manaslu Circuit Trek, you’ll need three official permits to enter.
 First is the Manaslu Restricted Area Permit (MRAP), the Manaslu Conservation Area Permit (MCAP), and the Annapurna Conservation Area Permit (ACAP).
 The Manaslu Circuit Trek is located in the Gorkha District of central-western Nepal, circling around Mount Manaslu (the eighth highest mountain in the world).